 Perennial vegetables are not fruits.
 The part you eat is the flower bud (artichoke), the spring shoot (asparagus, Solomon seal), the fiddlehead (ostrich fern), the leaf stalk (rhubarb, cardoon, lovage), the leaf (lovage, Burbank spineless cactus) or the root (sunchokes, ramps, giant Solomon seal, ground nuts).

 All of these crops can be grown in the Carolinas.
 Under the right conditions, they produce good crops over a number of years without the need to pull, till, and replant a new crop every few months.
 Many of them are high dollar crops and/or have an underserved niche market.

 Frank Hyman is a former organic farmer and IPM scout.
 He has a B.S. in horticulture and design from NC State University and has owned Cottage Garden Landscaping in Durham since 1992.
 He is a frequent guest speaker, consultant, and teacher.
 He is the Cutting Edge Crops columnist for Hobby Farms magazine and the author of the game-changing book, Hentopia.
 His stories and photographs have also appeared in Modern Farmer, Horticulture, Organic Gardening, Fine Gardening, and the New York Times.
 Learn more about him at http://www.frankhyman.com.

 - $25.00 for members, $30.00 for nonmembers.

 - Advance registration is required.
-Online registration opens soon.
-Until then, please call (919) 513-7005 to register.
+Please register online using our registration e-store.
 Registration is limited to 24 people and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.